 Cutting right into the stucco and pulling it off will definitely tell you if you have a problem, but of course, this is extremely expensive and unsightly.
 If there isn’t a problem, you’re left with a bunch of nasty cut marks at best.
 The image to the left shows what stucco looks like after an exploratory hole has been cut and the hole patched up again.

 This involves sticking a small camera into wall cavities to examine the condition of the walls.
 Because exterior walls are insulated, this is extremely difficult to do and the results are nearly useless.
 This method also won’t detect elevated moisture levels, meaning that the wood may look good but still be saturated.
 We don’t recommend this.

 Scan it with an Infrared Camera

 This seemed like an attractive option when IR cameras first started becoming affordable, but thermal imaging has proven to be an inconclusive method for detecting water problems with stucco homes.
 We are not aware of any reputable companies offering this service in Minnesota.
-The images below show a suspicious are where the stucco is cooler, but this doesn’t mean that water has entered the wall sheathing.
+The images to the left show a suspicious area where the stucco is cooler, but this doesn’t mean that water has entered the wall sheathing.

 Check out our sample report below: